7 Boxes: Accolades

-The film has been nominated at the 27th Goya Awards for Best Spanish Language Foreign Film representing Paraguay.
+The film was nominated at the 27th Goya Awards for Best Spanish Language Foreign Film representing Paraguay.

 7 Boxes won the "Films in Progress" in what was the first unanimous decision at the International Film Festival of San Sebastian.

 Critical reception

 The review aggregator website Rotten Tomatoes surveyed 31 critics and, categorizing the reviews as positive or negative, assessed 30 as positive and 1 as negative for a 97% rating.
 Among the reviews, it determined an average rating of 7 out of 10.

 Filming

 Juan Carlos Maneglia was a regular visitor to Asunción's Mercado 4, and in 2004, he began planning to film the porters and vendors who worked there.
 The shooting of the film took place mainly at night.
 7 Boxes had a cast of 30 people and a large crew.
 The production included an office near the shopping area, with the support of the leadership of the Municipal Market No. 4 for logistics and safety of the film crew.
 The National Police accompanied the filmmakers for some sequences in which some sectors needed to be closed off for location shooting.
 The script provides about 75 locations for about 179 scenes.
 The filming of 7 Boxes lasted two months and two days of shooting, where more than 40 technicians and actors participated in the filming.